 We looked at all of Sightsavers’ former campaigns and identified what worked and what needed improvement.
 Based on these learnings it was clear that Sightsavers were in need of a sustainable, predictable process of donor acquisition that would be ‘always on’ rather than a campaign devised just for short-term success.

 Sightsavers acknowledged that although Direct Response TV advertising can be an expensive channel at the outset, attrition rates are far lower when compared to other acquisition methods.

-Using our Engage platform, we proposed devising a 30 second TV advertisement that would tell a simple and engaging story about what Sightsavers can do.
+We proposed devising a 30 second TV advertisement that would tell a simple and engaging story about what Sightsavers can do.
 By keeping the ad within a 30 second time slot, advertisements could be aired more frequently than traditional 60 or 90 second charity advertising.

 One of Sightsavers’ strongest messages is how unfair it is that people are going blind unnecessarily, when an easy solution is available.
 We captured this message by displaying an image of Talla, who suffers from trachoma.
 Like many of the people Sightsavers work with, Talla was going blind and needed a sight saving treatment.